 At the beginning of the Spanish conquest, the Maya people kept the location of their jade mines a secret to protect them from the invaders.
 Over time, the location of the ancient mines and quarries became forgotten and lost.

 The Maya Jade Rediscovery Story

-But it wasn’t until the American couple, archaeologist and anthropologist Mary Lou Ridinger and her late husband Jay Ridinger actually searched for the jade and found their first outcrop of green jade on a tributary of the Motagua River in 1974.
-They sent samples to the GIA (Gemological Institute of America) and other labs, all of which confirmed their finds as jade.
-They found lavender jade in 1998, and in 2004 finally found small amounts of translucent “emerald” green jade, which they call “Maya Imperial Jade”.
+An American expatriate couple, Jay and Mary Lou Ridinger, searched for the jade and found their first outcrop on a tributary of the Motagua River in 1974.
+They sent samples to the Gemological Institute of America (GIA) and other labs.
+All confirmed their finds as jade.
+They found lavender jade in 1998.
+In 2004, they found small amounts of translucent emerald green jade, which they call Maya Imperial Jade.

 Mayan Lapidary Work

 So, how did the Mayan carvers do it?
-“They carved jade with a wooden blade made from the local hardwood lignum vitae with an adhesive that could carry crushed garnet or jade as the abrasive.
+They carved jade with a wooden blade made from the local hardwood lignum vitae with an adhesive that could carry crushed garnet or jade as the abrasive.